 Everybody knows that bands and buttons go hand in hand.
-For your fans, they're a cheap merch item they can wear to show their undying love for your band every day.
+For your fans, they're an inexpensive merch item they can wear to show their undying love for your band every day.
 And for you as a band members, buttons are inexpensive and super easy to customize, even for a design newbie.

 But maybe you want to take it a step further and make buttons that'll really stand out from the crowd?
 We've got two magical words for you: backrim text.